Kaistrasse 1–3 Düsseldorf

 A staggered, high-rise complex creates much public space and achieves a balance between transparency and robustness and is exemplary in terms of sustainability and mobility.

 The high-rise building at Kaistrasse 1 in Düsseldorf is visually separated into four distinct parts, replicating the rhythm of the horizontal and vertical buildings of the port.
 The staggered layout of the proposed construction diagonally across the site – together with the listed Kaispeicher warehouse – creates lively plazas and opens up pedestrian routes to Handelshafen.
 Whilst the materials of the structural elements contain references to historic buildings, the building envelope with its highly transparent double façade provides generous views out of and into the building.
 With the high-rise form ranging between ten and eighteen stories, with a maximum height of more than 72 meters, the high-rise forms the end point of the row of buildings between Zollhof and Kaistrasse.
-In order to create as much public space as possible, ingenhoven architects designed the building with a very compact footprint.
+In order to create as much public space as possible, ingenhoven associates designed the building with a very compact footprint.

 The architectural concept is based on the contrast between different materials and the balance between transparency and robustness: the concrete frames—reminiscent of the robust materials of the warehouse and production buildings at the port—enclose glazed cubes that suggest lightness and create a link between the interior and exterior.
 The external wall slabs are linked at the top enclosing the respective frame above the roof gardens and in this way not only create the frame for the greening of the roof, in addition to surfaces for photovoltaic cells and vertical wind turbines.
 The horizontal bracing of the high-rise is achieved through the interior building cores in combination of the wall slabs.
 The construction is based on flat horizontal slabs that create the generous interior floor spaces.